 - separate from a parent without being upset;

 - follow routines;

 - put toys away when asked?

-If you believe that your child may be a good candidate for early entrance, please put your request for early entrance in writing to the building principal no later than the last week of May in the year for which admission is being requested.
+If you believe that your child may be a good candidate for early entrance, please put your request for early entrance in writing to the building principal no later May 15 in the year for which admission is being requested.
 The principal interviews the parent(s) and child and arranges for testing.
 The child’s mental age should be between 14 and 16 months above his/her chronological age as determined by standardized tests.
 The child’s I.Q. should be at least 125 on a deviation scale as determined by standardized testing.